Teen Therapy in Lacey, Washington

 Compassionate Therapy for Teens

 Your teen and I will work together and focus on their primary needs, individual struggles and concerns.
 Working with me means they have someone who understands how to help them comfortably talk about what is holding them back.
-With my guidance, I can help your teen:

 Develop coping strategies to reduce overwhelm and impulsivity